Jyoti Basu: Early life and education

 Jyotirindra Basu was born on 8 July 1914 to an upper middle class Bengali Kayastha Hindu family at 43/1 Harrison Road, Calcutta, British India.
 His father, Nishikanta Basu was a doctor whose hometown was the village of Barudi, Narayanganj in Dhaka District of the Bengal Presidency while his mother Hemlata Basu was a housewife.
 He grew up in an Indian style joint family and was the youngest of three siblings.
 He had an affectionate nickname called Gana.
 One of his elder uncles, Nilinkanta Basu was a judge in the Calcutta High Court.
 His family also retained ancestral lands in Barudi where Jyoti Basu is described to have spent part of his childhood.
 The Barudi home of Basu was later turned into a library after his death, reportedly on his wishes.

-Basu's schooling began in 1920 at Loreto School Kindergarten in Dharmatala, Calcutta.
+While residing at the Futnani Chambers, Basu's schooling began in 1920 at Loreto School Kindergarten in Dharmatala, Calcutta.
 His father shortened his name from Jyotirindra to Jyoti during the time of admission.
 However, three years later he was shifted to the St. Xaviers School, Calcutta.
 He completed his intermediate education from St. Xaviers in 1932.
 Subsequently, he took an undergraduate course in English from the prestigious Presidency College.
-Following his graduation in 1935, he acquired admission in the University College, London (UCL) to study Law and became a barrister at Middle Temple on 26 January 1940.
-He had already left for India by the time he acquired his barristerial qualification which he received in absentia.
+Following his graduation in 1935, he acquired admission in the University College, London (UCL) to study Law by spending a hefty amount but can't complete the course and never became a barrister but some says he got the degree at Middle Temple on 26 January 1940.
+He had already left for India by the time he acquired his degree which he received in absentia.

 During his stay in London, he became involved in political discourse and activism for the first time.
 Besides his general curriculum at UCL, he would attend various lectures on political organisation, constitutional law, international law and anthropology at the London School of Economics (LSE).
 Due to which, he is also credited as an alumnus of LSE.
 He had reportedly attended the lectures of the political theorist and economist, Harold Laski and was influenced by his anti-fascism.
 By 1937, Basu was an active member of several anti-imperialist Indian students unions such as the India League and the Federation of Indian Students, and had become acquainted with young Indian communists such as Bhupesh Gupta and Snehangshu Acharya.

 In 1938, he had also become a founding member of the London Majlis and subsequently its first secretary.
 Apart from raising public opinion for the cause of Indian independence, one of the primary functions of the Majlis was to arrange receptions for Indian leaders who were visiting England at the time.
 Through the Majlis, Basu came into contact with various Indian independence movement leaders such as Subhas Chandra Bose, Jawaharlal Nehru, Krishna Menon and Vijaya Lakshmi Pandit.